Jahanshah1/Data-analytics-for-airpassengers-using-ML/README.md

 - In `df_train = df[['Month','#Passengers']]` and `df_train = df_train.rename(columns={'Month':'ds','#Passengers':'y'})` swap "month" and "#passengers" with your two columns names
 - run `model.py`
 - input `streamlit run model.py` in the terminal to start the localhost

+## Future Plans
+- Deploy a full fletched web app with a friendly UI
+- Integrate more ML models for prediction in different time frames
+- integrate comparision analysis
+- add more editable parameters